Zhu Yiqing: Art Review

-As China’s traditional cultural symbol, the seal stands for social status and power, exactly showing Chinese values.
+As China's traditional cultural symbol, the seal stands for social status and power, exactly showing Chinese values.
 This is why Zhu and Xue paint with seals: to respond to the collision of modern culture with the multiple meanings of seals from elementary language to status token.
 They stated, “We choose those representative ones and deconstruct them to present the pixelized features of computer age.
 The deconstruction endows the images with internal connections, making them carriers of the subjects that the artists require for the artworks.
 As the images have been reduced of its original meanings with the variation, they exist in status of collision, shatter, variation and melting.”

 Given the concept of cultural collision, transforming the political flag and celebrities, classical paintings of culture and celebrities transformed into seals of cultural and commodity symbols, Zhu and Xue implant those vocabularies into the paintings, expressing resistance to foreign cultures.
 For example, their Made in China series built the totems of the two world powers of China and America from both real and illusionary perspectives.
 The Chinese banner with both Chairman Mao Zedong’s portrait and the five-star red flag – a Chinese flag together with capitalism brand signs in another painting, though of totally different subjects, satirize the current cultural problems of consumption, and reflect China's accommodation to capitalism.

-Seals were invented to reproduce images in great amount conveniently.
+Seals were invented to reproduce images in great number conveniently.
 However, Zhu and Xue cast off the convenient and simple nature of seals when painting with them, changing the effect from printing into painting with a complicated process.
 They carve the seals they use, and then overprint them on canvas one by one, different from Pop Art’s speed of duplication.

 From plane surface to space, from characters to paintings, and from the images composition to illusions, the creation shows a new connection and balance between printing and painting, the plane and the perspective, as well as the machinery of duplication and handmade production.
 It also implicates the artists’ perceptual explanation during construction.